datanucleus/samples-jdo/tutorial/README.md

 __Choosing to NOT invoke the tutorial using the following methods means that you ignore our advice and any problem is yours__.

+__Note that for some datastores, you will need to start them up before running the tutorial, and optionally create the schema defined in the persistence properties__.

 Maven Instructions
 ==================